ember-learn/guides-source/guides/release/in-depth-topics/patterns-for-actions.md

 ```

 Now we've implemented our action, but we have not told Ember when we want this
-action to be triggered, which is the next step.

-## Passing Down the Action

-In order to trigger the action when the user clicks "OK" in the
+action to be triggered.
+In order to trigger the action when the user clicks "OK"
-`ButtonWithConfirmation` component, we'll need to pass the action _down_ to it
+in the `ButtonWithConfirmation` component, we'll need to pass the action _down_
-as an argument:
+to it as an argument:

 ```handlebars {data-filename=app/templates/components/user-profile.hbs}
 <ButtonWithConfirmation